Latter-day Commentary

 News Junkie

-I spend way too much time on the Drudge Report, Yahoo News and FOX news.
+I spend way too much time on various Internet news sites during the day.
 My purpose is simply to be informed about current events.
-I also frequent sites like spaceweather.com to key an eye on the sun and the planets because events that will be happening there are part of the signs of the last days.
-I also spend a lot of time on Facebook and Twitter each day, keeping up with family and friends.
+I frequent sites like spaceweather.com and space.com to keep an eye on the sun and the planets because events that will be happening there are part of the signs of the last days.
+I used to spend a lot of time on Facebook keeping up with family and friends but found it to be too much of a time waste.

 First Amendment

 I appreciate the rights guaranteed by the First Amendment of Freedom of Speech, Freedom of Religion, Freedom of the Press and peaceable assembly.
-I exercise the first three every day in this blog and the fourth every Sunday.
+I exercise the first three every day in this blog and the fourth whenever I get together with a worship group.
 I hope we never take these freedoms for granted.
 In spite of the political and economic upheaval of the times in which we live, I am extremely grateful to live in the United States of America where I can enjoy these freedoms.

 Second Amendment